Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Simulation Results

 \subsection{Perturbations on the Grassmann manifold}

 In order to validate the DoF results of Section~\ref{sec:rateanal}, an evaluation of the achieved sum-rate at high SNR is required.
 In order to deal with exponentially large codebooks, we propose to replace the quantization process with a perturbation which approximates the quantization error.
-As will be seen, this approach provides a good approximation of the sum rate, while avoiding the prohibitively complex simulation of RVQ schemes for very large codebooks. \\
+In other words, we propose to replace ${\hat {\bf F}}_i$ by a matrix that can be computed directly by an appropriate perturbation of ${\bf F}_i$.
+This approach provides a good approximation of the achievable performance, while sparing the complexity associated with the codebook generation and the quantization in RVQ.\\

 Let us consider a point on ${\mathcal G}_{n,p}$, represented by a $n \times p$ truncated unitary matrix $\bf F$.
-Here, we assume that $n\geq2p$, since it is otherwise more efficient to consider the null space of $\bf F$ instead.
+Here, we assume that $n\geq2p$ (otherwise it is more efficient to consider the complementary $n-p$ dimensional subspace).
 Since the columns of $\bf F$ are orthonormal, they can be completed to form an orthonormal basis of the $n$-dimensional space.
 In fact, according to \cite{Barg}, any other point on ${\mathcal G}_{n,p}$ can be represented in the basis constituted by the columns of the unitary matrix ${\bf W} = \left[{\bf F} \,\, {\bf F}^{\rm c}\right]$ as

 for some ${\bf F}^{\rm c}$ in the null space of $\bf F$ and